msgflo/msgflo/README.md

 You can also selectively ignore certain roles in the graph, by using `--ignore role`.
 Or you can include additional process stanzas by using `--include="guv: node ./node_modules/.bin/guv"`.

+A real-life example can be found [in imgflo-server](https://github.com/imgflo/imgflo-server/blob/master/Makefile#L67).

 ## Debugging